atsaloli/cicd/gitlab-ci/02-ci-basics/45-deploying-to-stage-via-git.md

 # Deploying to Stage (via Git)

-Run the following pipeline that tests (with phpunit) and deploys (by pushing code to the `stage` branch in Git, from where it gets slurped up by the STAGE website):
+Run the following pipeline that tests with phpunit, and deploys by pushing code to the `stage` branch in Git (from where the Stage environment will slurp it up):

-(Make sure to fill in the `<your server>` placeholder, below.)
+(Make sure to fill in the `INSERT_YOUR_GITLAB_HOSTNAME` placeholder.)

 ```yaml